gitpan/pgrep/README.txt

 Note that this tool is not restricted to UNIX platforms, though, it will run wherever Perl does!

-Just install this tool somewhere in your search path, e.g.
-"/usr/local/bin" or "C:\Windows\System32".
+In order to install this script, type the following commands:

+    UNIX:                         Windows:

+    perl Makefile.PL              perl Makefile.PL
+    make install                  nmake install

+This is the recommended method.
+Alternatively, just move or copy the file "pgrep" to somewhere in your search path.

-Don't forget to adjust the shell-bang line (the first line of the script) of the Perl script "pgrep.pl" to match the path where Perl is installed on your UNIX system (this is not necessary for the Windows version "pgrep.bat"), and set the file permissions to "executable", e.g. with "chmod 555 pgrep.pl".
+Before doing so, under UNIX, don't forget to edit "pgrep" and to adjust the shell-bang line (the first line of the script) to match the path where the "perl" binary is located on your system.

-You may also want to remove the ".pl" file extension in order to save you some typing when using it.
+Then proceed as follows (illustrative example):

+    UNIX:                         Windows:

+    chmod 555 pgrep               pl2bat pgrep
+    cp -p pgrep /usr/local/bin    copy pgrep.bat C:\Windows\System32

-Non-UNIX and non-Windows users please refer to the documentation of their Perl installation for instructions on how to install Perl scripts as executable applications.
+Non-UNIX and non-Windows users please refer to the documentation of your Perl installation for instructions on how to install Perl scripts as executable applications if none of the above works.

 Enjoy!
 --